Phone-GWP-group

 the 3Rs term is believed to date to the 1970s in America, when the public became aware of the environmental impact of consumerism.

-Secondly, partly due to the success of the event and the growing clamour for improved environmental practices, the US Environmental Protection Agency (EPA) was formed later in the same year.
+Secondly, partly due to the event’s success and the growing clamour for improved environmental practices, the US Environmental Protection Agency (EPA) was established later in the same year.

 Reduce

-However, “reduce” can also mean looking at the amount of material that your packaging uses.
-Working with an experienced packaging designer on a value engineering brief can often reveal that you can use a lighter-weight material without affecting performance.
-Similarly, it may be possible to introduce different pack designs that are more efficient in their use of material.
+However, ‘reduce’ can also mean examining the amount of material used in your packaging.
+Working with an experienced packaging designer on a value engineering brief can often reveal that you can use lighter-weight material without affecting the performance.
+Similarly, it may be possible to introduce different pack designs that are more efficient in their material usage.

 An electronics device box within another box